IB Exams Cancelled in the UAE: What the Non-Exam Route Means for Your Child in 2026

 Will UK and US universities accept NECM results?

 The IB is communicating with universities globally, and the expectation is that the vast majority will accept NECM results, as they did in 2020 and 2021.
+The IB has confirmed that final transcripts will not indicate whether results were awarded through the NECM, so universities will see the same format as any exam-based result.
 However, some competitive programmes (particularly medicine) may require exam-based results.
 Contact your target university's admissions office directly to confirm.

 What about students in Qatar and other GCC countries?

-Qatar has already seen Pearson Edexcel and CBSE exams cancelled for the current session.
-For IB students in Qatar, the IB has flexibility measures in place, but a full NECM activation depends on direction from the Qatari government.
-Students in Saudi Arabia, Bahrain, Kuwait, and Oman should continue preparing for exams as scheduled while ensuring their coursework is as strong as possible.
+The picture varies by exam board and country.
+Pearson Edexcel has cancelled IGCSE and A Level exams in Qatar, Bahrain, Kuwait, and Lebanon.
+OxfordAQA has cancelled in Qatar, Bahrain, and Kuwait.
+Cambridge International has cancelled in the UAE, Bahrain, Kuwait, and Lebanon.
+CBSE has cancelled Class 10 and 12 exams across the entire Gulf region.
+CISCE has cancelled ICSE and ISC exams in the UAE.
+For IB, exams are now confirmed cancelled in both the UAE and Bahrain.
+For IB students in Qatar and other GCC countries, the IB has flexibility measures in place, but a full NECM activation depends on direction from each country's government.
+Oman is currently proceeding with IB exams as planned.
+Students in Saudi Arabia and Oman should continue preparing for exams as scheduled while ensuring their coursework is as strong as possible.
 The situation is evolving daily, so stay in close contact with your school.

 Find Your IB Tutor in 24 Hours